Adham-Hassan-FT/IMaint_lite/FEATURES_AND_ACHIEVEMENTS_C014.md

 The architecture is designed to support future enhancements including:

-1. **Mobile App Extensions**: Native mobile applications using React Native
+1. **Platform Extensions**: Tablet-optimized interfaces and wearable device support
 2. **IoT Integration**: Connection to sensors and smart equipment
 3. **Advanced Analytics**: Business intelligence and predictive maintenance
 4. **External Integrations**: APIs for connecting to other business systems